 If you are thinking of becoming a care assistant then you have already taken the first step in making a difference to a person’s life.
 Caring about others and pursuing a career in care needs individuals who have a desire to improve people’s quality of daily life.

 Joining our care team could be the start of a fulfilling career with competitive pay, great benefits and flexibility, as well as a fully supported care assistant training programme.

 We are a family-owned business that has provided professional care since 1986.
 We pride ourselves in fully understanding the needs of each individual, ensuring a good fit between care worker and customer at all times.

-We also provide you with full training so that you are equipped with nationally recognised qualifications as you embark upon, and progress your career.
+We will provide you with comprehensive training so that you are equipped with nationally recognised qualifications as you embark upon, and progress your career.

 Home care is usually considered the first step on the care ladder for people who need some assistance to retain their independence.

 It can be as simple as helping someone get up and about in the morning, or to help them take their medication, feed their pets or keep them mobile around their home.

 Home care can be arranged flexibly, for both the client and the care assistant.

 You’ll be offering domiciliary care to several clients a day.
 This includes help with:

 “I had previously worked in care over 20 years ago, but coming back to it now was so much easier.
 I applied for a domiciliary role and started the following week.
 I’m enjoying updating my training and I love what I do” Aaron, Home care assistant